 Students will be required to have criminal background checks in accordance with the law and with clinical and agency requirements.
 Updated health requirements and CPR certification are mandated throughout the clinical courses.
 Students will not be allowed in clinical courses without the completion of these requirements.

 General Education Requirements

-All College of Nursing students must meet the University’s General Education Program.
+All College of Nursing students must meet the University’s General Education Program requirements.